 Embryonal tumor with multilayered rosettes

-Embryonal tumors with multilayered rosettes (ETMR) are rare small round blue cell tumor of the central nervous system and are one of the most aggressive brain tumors usually encountered in children and are WHO grade 4 tumors.
+Embryonal tumors with multilayered rosettes (ETMR) are rare small round blue cell tumor of the central nervous system.
+They are one of the most aggressive brain tumors usually encountered in children and are WHO grade 4 tumors.

 Previously embryonal tumors with multilayered rosettes (ETMR) were known as embryonal tumor with abundant neuropil and true rosettes (ETANTR).
-This term was, however, removed from the 2016 update to WHO classification of CNS tumors in favor of embryonal tumors with multilayered rosettes (ETMR) which incorporates not only ETANTR but also ependymoblastoma and CNS PNET which have also been removed 6.
+This term was, however, removed from the 2016 update to WHO classification of CNS tumors in favor of embryonal tumors with multilayered rosettes (ETMR) which incorporates not only ETANTR but also ependymoblastoma and primitive neuroectodermal tumor of the central nervous system (CNS PNET), which have also been removed 6.

 Embryonal tumor with multilayered rosettes occurs in children aged 4 years and under, mostly in children under 2 years, and is more common in girls, unlike the other CNS embryonal tumors, in which boys are equally or more commonly affected 7.